 Emotional: Family, Friends, Fun

 Family and friends, I got and I’m grateful.
 Keeping the fun happening is sometimes hard.
 I like what I do, I enjoy reading online, all good stuff, but I have to take a break every now and then.
-I think of FUN as doing something DIFFERENT, even if it’s just going upstairs and watching a movie with the boys.
+I think of FUN as doing something DIFFERENT, even if it’s just watching a movie with the boys.
 I’m doing more of that.

 Why All The Cancer Talk?